In order to provide you with relevant and meaningful content we need to know more about you.

 Submit a medical question for Pfizer prescription products.

-If you cannot use the above website, or would like to report an adverse event related to a different Pfizer product, please call Pfizer Safety at (800) 438-1985.
+If you cannot use the above website to report an adverse event related to a Pfizer product, please call Pfizer Medical Information at (800) 438-1985.